 A student should take being placed on probation as a strong warning that continuing status in the program is in jeopardy unless corrective action is taken.
 A student can be placed on probation by the Director(s) of the graduate programs.
 The student may appeal this action is writing to the Director of SPGS within 10 days of the written notification.
-Appeals should be based on unusual circumstances, hardships, or error in the student's record.
-Any supporting documents from the student's professors should be included.
+Appeals should be based on unusual

 The student will be removed from probation when the conditions of the probation have been satisfied by the stated deadlines.
 The student will then be considered in good standing.
 Failure to satisfy a condition by the deadline will result in the actions specified in the original probationary letter.
 If the latter actions are pursued, the student will be notified in writing by the Director of SPGS and/or the MAGS program and will have 10 days to appeal the decision in writing.
 The student will be notified in writing of the final decision.
-Upon recommendation from the Program Director, the Director of SPGS, the Graduate College Dean can withdraw a student who is not progressing satisfactorily.
+Upon recommendation from the Program Director, the Director of SPGS, the ASU Graduate College can withdraw a student who is not progressing satisfactorily.